 1. Keep jewellery dry

 Firstly, keeping jewellery dry goes a long way towards maintaining the lifespan and condition of the plating.
 Keep in mind that it is always best to remove jewellery when there is a good chance it will get wet.
 We recommend removing jewellery when participating in exercise, when showering/bathing and when swimming.
+We also recommend removing jewellery before using a hot tub as the chemicals in the water will cause tarnishing.

 2. Limit contact with lotions and potions